freeCodeCamp/freeCodeCamp/README.md

 **Note:** It is now possible to whitelist certain URLs.
 In other words you can specify a list of routes that should bypass CSRF verification check.

+**Note 2:** To whitelist dynamic URLs use regular expression tests inside the CSRF middleware to see if `req.originalUrl` matches your desired pattern.

 ### What is cluster_app.js?